By Diana Cheng

 Prolific Korean auteur Hong Sangsoo’s latest feature, “Hotel by the River”, juxtaposes two seemingly incompatible concepts with his cinematic aesthetics: death and beauty.

 What will you do if you have an inkling that death is close at hand?
 An aging poet, Younghwan (Ki Joobong), spends his last days in a quiet hotel by the Han River.
-Sensing that his demise is imminent, he calls his two estranged sons (Kwon Haehyo and Yu Junsang) to meet him at the hotel, maybe seeing them one last time, but perhaps even more importantly, to have them come together once again and stay side by side as brothers.
+Sensing that his demise is imminent, he calls his two estranged sons (Kwon Haehyo and Yu Junsang) to meet him at the hotel, maybe seeing them one last time, but perhaps even more importantly, to have them come together once again and stand side by side as brothers.

 More natural and aesthetically pleasing is Younghwan’s encounter with two women (Kim Minhee and Song Seonmi) at the hotel.
 The cinematography is particularly distinguished in this black-and-white film, with the camera stealthily follows the two women outside into the snow-covered ground, both wrapped in long, black coats, ethereal in the vast expanse of whiteness.
 Younghwan sees them through a window and is taken aback by the beauty of the scene.
 He steps outside to chat with them.
 Their conversation is spontaneous, casual and genuine.